Troubleshooting network connection failures (1008367)

 - If automatic bridging is enabled in a bridged network, virtual network adapters may be binding to the wrong physical adapter or an adapter that is not connected to a valid network.
 To resolve the issue, manually assign an active physical network adapter to virtual network adapters.
 For more information see, Bridged networking does not work when loopback adapter is installed on host (1007250).

-- Verify that these processes are running.
+- Ensure that these processes are running.
 If not then start them manually

 - /usr/bin/vmnet-bridge on Linux hosts using Bridged networking.